1895 Wilcox rebellion: Battle of Mōʻiliʻili

-Nowlein's men were to capture Punchbowl, but had been waiting in hiding at Mauumae as government troops were moving toward Diamond Head.
+Nowlein's men were to capture Punchbowl, but had been waiting in hiding at Mauʻumae as government troops were moving toward Diamond Head.
 T. B. Murray's group of police on reconnaissance along Waialae Road were sent toward their position.
 As they approached, Nowlein's men fired at them and the policemen retreated.
-Murray's men returned with Company F commanded by Captain C. W. Zeiler from Palolo, sent to engage Nowlein at Kaimuki as they moved toward Moiliili.
-Nowlein's men were driven back to Mauumae, where there were ammo caches and boulders for cover.
+Murray's men returned with Company F commanded by Captain C. W. Zeiler from Palolo, sent to engage Nowlein at Kaimuki as they moved toward Mōʻiliʻili.
+Nowlein's men were driven back to Mauʻumae, where there were ammo caches and boulders for cover.
 The fighting led to a deadlock.
 Due to the distance between the opposing forces, and protective cover on both sides, neither combatant could inflict casualties on the other.
 Finally the government forces broke the stronghold when a howitzer was brought to bear to end the stalemate and 33 of Nowlein's men surrendered, though Nowlein himself escaped with officers and a few men although he disliked the idea of abandoning his men, his officers convinced him that it was strategic to prevent him from being captured or killed if he remanded in the stronghold.

 As the Eleu began to attack Waialae, Wilcox moved his men through the mountains, advancing toward Honolulu.
-His men moved to the settlement of Moiliili, at the mouth of Mānoa Valley, where they encountered a line of Captain Zeiler’s Company, and also met with artillery fire.
-Captain Camara supported Zeiler in securing his flank, positioning his Company C in Nuuanu and Punchbowl, cutting off the western advance by the Royalists.
+His men moved to the settlement of Mōʻiliʻili, at the mouth of Mānoa Valley, where they encountered a line of Captain Zeiler's Company, and also met with artillery fire.
+Captain Camara supported Zeiler in securing his flank, positioning his Company C in Nuʻuanu and Punchbowl, cutting off the western advance by the Royalists.
 The Royalists retreated and entrenched themselves among the stone walls and lantana foliage of the area.
 Zeiler advanced on them.
 Wilcox awaited Nowlein's attack on Punchbowl to relieve his men of the government forces, but this never came.
 The Royalists could not hold their ground against Zeiler's men and retreated into the valley.
 At the end of the battle 40 Royalists surrendered and were taken prisoner, while one of Zeiler's men was wounded.
 The battle had lasted a day, and several Royalists had been killed.